 How To Store Carrots To Keep Them Fresher For Longer

-To support the running costs of Moral Fibres, this post contains affiliate links.
+To support the running costs of Moral Fibres, this post may contain affiliate links.
 This means Moral Fibres may earn a small commission, at no extra cost to readers, on items purchased through these links.

 Carrots are tricky customers.
-While they can be very hardy, and store for a long time, get it wrong and they either rot or shrivel up in record time.
+While they can be very hardy and store for a long time, get it wrong, and they either rot or shrivel up in record time.

 Thankfully, when it comes to carrots, it’s really easy to reduce your food waste with some clever tips.
 These make sense both economically and environmentally.
 So let me share with you my top tried and tested tips so you can store your carrots for up to a whole year with no compromise on taste or quality.

-How To Store Carrots
+How To Store Carrots So That They Last Longer

 A bunch of carrots on a white background with a blue text box that says how to store carrots to keep them fresher for longer

 Also note that in all cases, it is important to cut off the leafy green fronds of your carrots before storing them.
 This is because the thirsty fronds suck water out of the carrot until the fronds are removed.
-Keep reading though, because I have some top tips for using up these leafy greens!
+Keep reading, though, because I also have some top tips for using up these leafy greens!

 In A Damp Tea Towel